prhyder/BookCovers/README.md

-# BookCovers Api
+## BookCovers Api
-## .NET Core Web Api using the Dapper Micro ORM and SQL Server.
+A backend application for creating and updating book covers, built in .NET Core Web Api and using the Dapper Micro ORM with SQL Server.